Most people think Great God will come from the sky

 ‘It’s still the same old story.
 The fight from above for glory.
 Divide and conquer.’

-They flaunt their entrenched privileges displaying what they say we can have when we’re like them, when we, the subject people, are ready to take our place in the world one day.
+They flaunt their entrenched privileges displaying what they say we can have when we’re like them, when we, the subject people, stop wailing and are ready to take our place in the world one day.
 But not yet, never today.’

 ‘These pharisees are very paternalistic.
 Of course, they are preserving “justice, civilisation and Christianity.”